Chibi-Robo!: Games

 The player takes on the role of the eponymous character, Chibi-Robo, a 10-centimeter-tall robot that has a power plug for a tail.
 Gameplay revolves around navigating a household and collecting "Happy Points".
 These points are accumulated by completing various tasks from housework to helping solve the dilemmas of the Sanderson family and the numerous living toys that inhabit their household.
 Every action by the game's battery-powered protagonist consumes energy, requiring the player to recharge using the home's electrical outlets.

-Chibi-Robo! was generally well received, with praise for its premise, charming storyline, and sound design.
-However, some gameplay mechanics and the quality of the graphics drew criticism.
+Chibi-Robo! was generally well received, with praise for its premise, charming storyline, and sound design, but some gameplay mechanics and the quality of the graphics drew criticism.
 Sales of Chibi-Robo! were modest, but it did spawn three sequels.
 For the Nintendo DS, Chibi-Robo!: Park Patrol was released in 2007 and Okaeri!
 Chibi-Robo!
 Happy Richie Ōsōji! was released in 2009, the latter being a Japan-exclusive.
 An entry for the Nintendo 3DS launched in Japan in 2013 and 2014 in North America, entitled Chibi-Robo!
 Photo Finder.
 The original Chibi-Robo! also saw a Japanese re-release in 2009 for the Wii as part of the New Play Control! series.

 Chibi-Robo!: Park Patrol

 Chibi-Robo!
 Park Patrol is a video game for the Nintendo DS developed by Skip Ltd. and published by Nintendo.
 It is the sequel of the original Chibi-Robo! for the GameCube.

 Unlike the previous game, Chibi-Robo!
-Park Patrol takes place almost entirely outdoors, and puts the player in the role of the titular character Chibi-Robo, a four-inch-tall robot tasked with revitalizing a park.
+Park Patrol takes place almost entirely outdoors, and puts the player in the role of the titular character Chibi-Robo, a ten centimeter tall robot tasked with revitalizing a park.
 The player does so by growing seeds into flowers by watering them with a squirter, and then spreading more seeds by causing the flowers to dance using a tiny boombox.
 The player can also alter the terrain, build and repair various structures, visit the accompanying town, and defend the park from noxious Smoglings, bits of pollution which can kill flowers.

-The game sold 160,376 copies in Japan by the end of 2007.
-However, the game did not fare as well commercially in North America due to its limited release, according to Gamasutra.
+The game sold 160,376 copies in Japan by the end of 2007, but the game did not fare as well commercially in North America due to its limited release, according to Gamasutra.